millisom/YouTrack-Guide/Guide.md

 ## 3. Report and Dashboard

 ### 3.1 Create a Report
-To create a report simply click on "Reports" and then you see different variations of reports.
-You can choose which type.
-So this is an example for a burndown chart.
+To create a report, just click on "Reports."
+You’ll see different types of reports you can choose from.
+For example, you can select a burndown chart as one of the options.
 ![alt text](/pics/3.1CreateReport.png)
-I think the settings are self explaining.
-The most important setting is the "Original estimation field".
-Issue count and Story points make the most sense I think to choose it to show a good report.
-You can also select "Estimation" but then make sure to set the second "Original estimation field" to "Time Spent".
-Otherwise you can left the seoncd "Original estimation field" empty.
-So here you see my report from the picture above.
+The most important setting is the "Original Estimation Field."
+It is best to choose Issue Count and Story Points for a good report.
+You can also pick "Estimation," but you need to set the second "Original Estimation Field" to "Time Spent."
+If you don’t do this, you can leave the second field empty.
 ![alt text](https://i.imgur.com/4MvnXu4.png "Burndown example") (not my picture)<br>
-So in the top right you can manually recalculate your report and even change the settings.
-On the y-axis you see the "Original estimation field" and on the x-axis you see the timeline.
+In the top right, you can manually recalculate your report and change the settings.
+On the y-axis, you will see the "Original Estimation Field," and on the x-axis, you will see the timeline.

 ### 3.2 Dashboard Overview

-So here you see a little overview of a example dashboard.
-You can add widgets if you want and share your dashboard to other users or groups.
-You can also get a list view of a project where you can see every user story and subtasks of it in a clear view.
+Here, you can see a small overview of an example dashboard.
+You can add widgets if you want and share your dashboard with other users or groups.
+You can also switch to a list view of a project, where you can see every user story and its subtasks in a clear format.
 ![alt text](/pics/3.2Dashboard.png)
 Here is a picture of the list view.
 ![alt text](/pics/3.2.1List.png)